espdev/aioipapi/README.md

     ...
 ```

-When API key is set, the package always uses HTTPS for connection with ip-api service.
+When API key is set, the package always uses HTTPS for connection with `pro.ip-api.com`.

 ## Free API Rate Limit Control